 How to Spend 3 Days in Seoul, South Korea?
-So you’ve heard the news that Seoul is an exciting place to visit, booked your flights, but now you’re not sure where to start?
+(Updated April 2025).
+So, you’ve heard the news that Seoul is an exciting place to visit, booked your flights, but now you’re not sure where to start?
 With its blend of ancient palaces, futuristic cityscapes, vibrant street food, and buzzing nightlife, there’s so much to do in Seoul that planning an itinerary can be quite overwhelming.
 But don’t worry — I’ve got you covered!

 This 3-day Seoul itinerary will take you through the city’s must-visit attractions, hidden gems, and the best places to eat.
 Whether you’re into history, shopping, K-pop, or just soaking in the atmosphere, this guide will help you make the most of your time.